vcse59/Generative-AI/README.md

 # Ollama_ChatBot
-This repository contains all the Generative AI Applications on different branches
+This repository contains all the Generative AI Applications